To-nevim/to-nevim/README.md

 Student on path to become Softer Developer
 ------------------------------------------

-I'm currently in my last year of high school after which I'm heading for a Computer Science degree in Netherlands.
-I've started programming 1 year ago and it immediately became my passion.
-Language of choice is Python but also speaking fluently in C, HTML, CSS and SQL.
+TO BE COMPLETED

-* 🌍  I'm based in Slovakia
+* 🌍  I'm based in The Netherlands (but from Slovakia)
 * ✉️  You can contact me at [name.to.nevim@gmail.com](mailto:name.to.nevim@gmail.com)
 * 🚀  I'm currently working on [Web programming](http://https://github.com/To-nevim/To-nevim.github.io)
 * 🧠  I'm learning JavaScript
-* 🤝  I'm open to collaborating on Python projects
+* 🤝  I'm open to collaborating
 * ⚡  Knowledge is power only when you use it

 ### Skills